sonyapat/java-cipher-tool/README.md

 # java-cipher-tool
-Java command-line tool for encrypting and decrypting text for multiple schemes.
+Java command-line tool for encrypting and decrypting text with multiple schemes.
 ---

 ## 🎥 Demo